 Please take note that this is important information about the ingredients used in this recipe and the FULL recipe with measurements and details can be found DOWN BELOW (scroll to it) in the recipe card.

-How do you make Dark Chocolate Raspberry Cereal Bars?
+How do you make Vegan Dark Chocolate Raspberry Granola Bars?

 - Line a 9×9 pan with parchment paper.